charlenedelfin/100-days-delfin-log/log.md

 ![Image](https://github.com/charlenedelfin/100-days-delfin-log/blob/master/img/img45.JPG)

-**Today's Progress:** I met my old friends, the conditional (ternary) operators and regex.
-I managed to solve problems using what I learned about them earlier in the course.
+**Today's Progress:** I learned about parseFloat() in my struggle to solve the problem from yesterday.
+I also met my old friends, the conditional (ternary) operators and regex.
 In the image above, I was trying to figure out the join method.

-**Thoughts:** I looked back to earlier parts of the course today to make sure that what I remembered about the conditional (ternary) operators were correct.
-Looking back made me remember my earlier days in this course and in #100DaysOfCode.
-I felt nostalgic.
-I can't believe I used to consider those early problems hard.
+**Thoughts:** In the image above, I wonder why they say to not use the replace method.
+Reading it, my brain was like, "What is the replace method?"

 **Link to work:** [My freeCodeCamp progress](https://freecodecamp.org/charlenedelfin)